Engineering Management, Systems and Technology

 Prerequisite(s): ECT 110 or ECE 201 or EGR 203 or MEE 205 or PHY 207.

 Fundamentals of integrated circuits, operational amplifiers, transistors, photoelectric devices, silicon-controlled rectifiers, and their associated circuits.
-This course includes significant practical experiences through laboratory exercises and design projects; 2 contact hours of lecture and 3 contact hours of lab.
+This course includes significant practical experiences through laboratory exercises and design projects.
+Theory and lab are integrated into a single course (3-1-4).

 Prerequisites: ECT 206; MTH 169.